Dakotaep/tor-scraper/README.md

 Removes duplicates and lists versions that use the same binaries.

 Todo:
-  Refactor duplicate code use
+  - Refactor duplicate code use
-  add try statements and retry download logic
+  - Add try statements and retry download logic